 GeneCards Summary for GABRA2 Gene

 GABRA2 (Gamma-Aminobutyric Acid Type A Receptor Alpha2 Subunit) is a Protein Coding gene.
 Diseases associated with GABRA2 include Developmental And Epileptic Encephalopathy 78 and Alcohol Dependence.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Circadian entrainment.
+Among its related pathways are Apoptosis Pathway and Transmission across Chemical Synapses.
 GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
 An important paralog of this gene is GABRA4.

 UniProtKB/Swiss-Prot Summary for GABRA2 Gene